Home BrittanyA getaway to Bénodet in Brittany

 Where to stay in Bénodet?
 Hôtel Le Bateau Libre

-This small 12-room hotel, renovated very recently, is a beautiful place to stay in Bénodet.
-You will find many pieces of furniture picked up by the owners and a very pleasant, easygoing, and friendly atmosphere.
-The establishment also offers a very nice small terrace for sunny days, where you can sit to have a drink or eat a bite.
+This small 12-room hotel, very recently renovated, is a lovely place to stay in Bénodet.
+You’ll find lots of furniture sourced by the owners and a very pleasant, laid-back, and friendly atmosphere.
+The establishment also offers a very nice little terrace for sunny days, where you can sit down for a drink or grab a bite to eat.

-We stayed with the favorite photographer in room #15, very soothing and restful with its minimalist white decor.
-Although the rooms at the front of the establishment are a bit noisier because there is some traffic at night, I find that the hotel’s soundproofing is very good because you hear almost nothing once the windows are closed.
-And the bedding is also of high quality (which is always important to note).
-In the morning, we were treated to a country breakfast with very good, well-selected products, on the establishment’s communal table.
+We stayed with our favorite photographer in room no. 15, which was very soothing and restful with its minimalist, white decor.
+Even though the rooms at the front of the establishment are a bit noisier because there’s a little traffic at night, I find that the hotel’s soundproofing is very good because you hear almost nothing once the windows are closed.
+And the bedding is quality too (which is always important to note).
+In the morning, we were treated to a country-style breakfast with very good, well-selected products, served at the establishment’s communal table.

-Bright hotel room with white bed and outside view in Bénodet.
+Bright hotel room with white bed and view of the outside in Bénodet.

 Hôtel Le Bateau Libre